How to store artwork properly

 Steel shelves for framed & unframed art

-Create compartments large enough to keep framed art safe and organized in one convenient solution with these steel shelves.
-All have partition rods made from the same durable material to simplify the process.
+Another great storage idea is to create compartments large enough to keep framed art safe and organized in one convenient solution with these steel shelves.
+To simplify the process, all have partition rods made from the same durable material to simplify.
 It keeps collections separate while sharing the same footprint, helping maximize storage efficiency.
 Because the dividers provide a sturdy barrier, priceless works avoid contact with one another while being stored.
 This helps eliminate the risk that anything depreciates or loses its integrity.
 These collections also avoid taking up floor space, allowing facilities to use it more efficiently.

 Additionally, the durable museum-style shelves have open backs that allow proper airflow to circulate and prevent dust.
 As a result, items within the individual compartments remain clean and are safer to handle.
 Furthermore, the closed sides and top prevent unnecessary light to help eliminate deterioration risks.
-Other features such as a bottom kick plate helps prevent valued artifacts from rolling underneath.
-A powder-coat paint also meets archival quality standards that relate to no off-gassing, helping safeguard pieces while stored long-term.
+Other features such as a bottom kick plate help prevent valued artifacts from rolling underneath.
+A powder-coat paint also meets archival quality standards related to no off-gassing, helping safeguard pieces while stored long-term.

-Experts can also provide other affordable shelving alternatives that can do the same thing if you would like to have a bigger selection to choose from.
+If you’d like a bigger selection to choose from, experts can also provide other affordable shelving alternatives that can do the same thing.
 All of these include adaptive components to simplify space reconfiguration.
 Therefore, you can customize the inside to match any collection size with a simple modification.
 The one better suited to store works on canvas can fit optional swinging doors too.
 They’re useful if you are concerned about pieces being tampered with or lost to theft.
 Others allow stacking up to two high, so you can put the floor to more efficient use while maximizing hard-to-reach vertical space.